 Thankfully, there’s a simple solution.
 A diesel engine cleaner will remove these deposits and allow you to enjoy the full potency of your diesel car.
-The best part is that the majority of them are fuel additives, meaning you just bung it in your fuel tank (with regular diesel) and simply drive around as normal to clean your engine out.
-Join Parkers as we guide you through the best diesel engine cleaners currently for sale.
+The best part is that the majority of them are fuel additives, meaning you can put it in your fuel tank (with regular diesel) and simply drive around as normal to clean your engine out.
+If you don’t own a diesel vehicle, then don’t worry – petrol engine cleaners are available too.

 The best diesel engine cleaner